Using Mechanical Turk¶

 turn_index to keep track of the turns.

 After one turn, the task is finished, and the Turker’s work is submitted for your review.

 Task 3: Multi-Agent Dialog¶

 ParlAI supports dialogs between multiple agents, whether they are local ParlAI agents or human Turkers.
-In the Multi-Agent Dialog task, two local human agents and two Turkers engage in a round-robin chat, until the first local human agent sends a message ending with
+In the Multi-Agent Dialog task, one local human agents and two Turkers engage in a round-robin chat, until the first local human agent sends a message ending with

 [DONE], after which other agents will send a final message and the task is concluded.

 This task uses the